 So, 6.3 million people will attend Oktoberfest.
 Those 6.3 million people will need a place to sleep and I can tell you right now there aren’t that many beds in Munich.
 There aren’t even that many people in Munich (population: 1.5 million).

 Don’t forget, vacation rentals are always an option, even for Oktoberfest.
 They may not be best deals you’ve ever scored, but it’s good to know you have the option.
-Check out Munich vacation rental listings here!
+Check out Munich vacation rental listings here but read this post first about Oktoberfest Airbnb scams.

 8. Stay as close to the Wiesn as possible